Powerline Technology for Your Home or Office Network

 Adding new extenders is also very simple.
 With Auto-Sync, your setting configurations for one extender can be pushed to all other extenders in the network automatically.

-With Powerline Passthrough models such as the TL-PA9020PKIT 2-Port Gigabit Passthrough Powerline Starter Kit you can also ensure that no plug socket is wasted.
-Passthrough Powerline Adapters operate like traditional power outlets and contain their own integrated plug socket.
+With Powerline Passthrough models such as the TL-PA9020PKIT Passthrough Powerline Starter Kit you can also ensure that no plug socket is wasted.
+Passthrough powerline adapters operate like traditional power outlets and contain their own integrated plug socket.